-Lastly, pour about ½ a cup of the lemon curd over the top of the cake (you will have a good amount of lemon curd left over).
+Lastly, pour about ½ a cup of lemon curd over the top of the cake.

 Allow the lemon curd to slowly make its way over to the sides of the cake.
 Then use a (clean) uneven spatula to help "push" a little over the edge of the cake.
 This is how you get a nice drip effect!

 This three tiered gluten-free lemon cake serves 12 - 16, depending on the size of the slices.
 To get clean even slices, use an extra sharp knife and dip it in some warm water beforehand.
 Wipe off the excess water and then make a cut.
 Clean off the knife after each cut and repeat with the warm water.

 To store this cake, place it in an airtight cake container and store it out on the counter.
 It will keep for up to 5 days.

 You can also keep the cake on a cake stand with a dome top but, because it's not airtight, it will only stay fresh for 2 -3 days (so eat it fast!).

 If you have room in the fridge, this is my preferred way to store this gluten-free lemon cake.
 The lemon curd will chill back up so it's slightly thick and the buttercream frosting will have a nice chill to it!
 It will keep for up to 5 days when stored in the fridge.

 This recipe makes a decent amount of lemon curd.
 Because you only need about ½ cup to pour over the top of the cake, there will be some left over.
 You can easily serve it along side the cake and allow people to drizzle extra over top of their slice!